AJ BRIMSON has been given the green light to switch his allegiance to England from Australia by an International Rugby League tribunal.

 Brimson, who plays for NRL club Gold Coast Titans, was born in Australia but is eligible to represent his English heritage through his mother.

-Therefore, the tribunal, comprising of IRL Chair Troy Grant, Deputy Chair Dean Andrew and Independent Director Emma Young, felt that players who had played in the 2019 IRL World Cup 9s were being unfairly restricted as they elected for their country based on a different set of circumstances to players who elect for a country through a 13-a-side SIM.
+Therefore, the tribunal felt that players who had played in that competition were being unfairly restricted as they elected for their country based on a different set of circumstances to players who elect for a country through a 13-a-side international.

-“Yet the player has had no further opportunity to represent his elected nation in 9s, as he had anticipated, and has also not played a Senior International Match.
+“Yet the player has had no further opportunity to represent his elected nation in 9s, as he had anticipated, and has also not played a senior international match.

 “The aim of the international eligibility rules is to ensure that the best players are able to represent a nation for whom he or she qualifies but in this case the player had been left sidelined.

-“The tribunal therefore felt that player Brimson should be allowed to switch his international eligibility from Australia to England and approved his application to do so.”
+“The tribunal therefore felt that Brimson should be allowed to switch his international eligibility from Australia to England and approved his application to do so.”